OSTRALE Biennale O21, Breathturn

 The Robotron Kantine is the former company restaurant and one of the last standing buildings of the already demolished Robotron computer factory complex, once a crown jewel of technological innovation, but also of architectural optimism, in Dresden and in the whole DDR in the 1960s and 1970s.
 However, after the closure of the factory, its fate has been somewhat troublesome.
 For a while, it has served as a venue for various cultural activities and also as a rehearsal room for the nearby Semperoper, but in the last few years it has been standing empty in an ever deteriorating state.
 The discussion about its possible reactivation gained more momentum during the preparation phase of Dresden's application for the title of European Capital of Culture for 2025, in frame of which several new concepts were developed for the building.
 Now, as the city of Dresden is no longer in competition for the title, the future of the Robotron Kantine remains uncertain.
 Opening it up through art can pave the way to revive it as a cultural venue.

-This theme is also the focus of Flowing Connections, a cultural cooperation co-financed by the Creative Europe program of the European Union, that plays a vital role in the organisation of the OSTRALE Biennale O21, especially when it comes to the curatorial process, the preparation and the opening of the exhibition.
-It also enables us to take a selection of the artworks presented in Dresden to exhibitions in Budapest, Rijeka/Split/Zagreb (Croatia) and the European Capital of Culture Kaunas (Lithuania) in the year 2022.
+This theme is also the focus of Flowing Connections, a cultural cooperation co-financed by the Creative Europe program of the European Union, that played a vital role in the organisation of the OSTRALE Biennale O21, especially when it came to the curatorial process, the preparation and the opening of the exhibition.
+It also enables us to take a selection of the artworks presented in Dresden to exhibitions in Budapest, Split (Croatia) and the European Capital of Culture Kaunas (Lithuania) in the year 2022.
 The exhibitions are accompanied by other activities such as an artist in residence programme, workshops and symposia on issues of digitalisation, sustainability, communication strategies and inclusion.

 Since April 2020, the OSTRALE.basis in Übigau Dresden is our new headquarters and an important venue for the artistic residencies of the Biennale!
 Every year, OSTRALE welcomes artists from all over Europe in its artist apartment, where they can stay and do their artistic research.
 The OSTRALE.basis is not only the "backstage" of the Biennale, but is also meant to be a social space for the community of Übigau where we plan to host a cinema salon, literary readings, artistic workshops and eco-sustainable activities.
 The community is invited to help shape the cultural program and participate in this process of urban renewal to activate this district with a vibrant cultural life.
 At the moment, "The Future Project" is running in the garden of the OSTRALE.basis, a series of creative workshops with students from the Art University of Dresden and Wroclaw for the creation of a sustainable art garden together with the children of the local children's house Sonnenschein.
 The OSTRALE.basis also offers local artists a platform for exhibition and project development.

-Another cooperation partner is the Bautzner Straße Memorial Museum.
+Another cooperation partner was the Bautzner Straße Memorial Museum.
 A tour of the only original Stasi prison in Saxony shows how the state's repressive apparatus tried to eliminate its political opponents.
 The exhibition and impressive archive materials in the former office of the Dresden Stasi chief reveal the everyday life of the security service.
 The density of these historical spaces, combined with interactive exhibitions and eyewitness accounts, is unique in Germany.
-The intervention of the OSTRALE Biennale O21 confronts the historical context of the location with international contemporary artworks and aims to establish a dialogue between the past, the present and the future as well.
+The intervention of the OSTRALE Biennale O21 confronted the historical context of the location with international contemporary artworks and aimed to establish a dialogue between the past, the present and the future as well.